Pathways to Participate

 Long-Term Athlete Development Model

-All the pathways are inter-related and were developed based on the philosophy of Long-Term Athlete Development.
-This is an athlete centred model focused on ensuring athletes develop their skills in programs that are appropriate for their age and stage of development.
-The detailed Long Term Athlete Development Model for boccia can be found here.
+All the pathways are interrelated and were developed based on the philosophy of Long-Term Athlete Development.
+This is an athlete-centered model focused on ensuring athletes develop their skills in programs that are appropriate for their age and stage of development.

 At all levels, coaches have a critical role to play in helping athletes to uncover their potential.
 They create the environment in which athletes develop their boccia skills.
 Whether you are a parent, club coach, provincial coach or national team coach, you have the opportunity to have great influence on a player’s sporting experience.